See by:open filter

 Before joining Orrick, Bill practiced with two other international law firms in New York and Paris.

-He has experience with public and private funding structures backed directly and indirectly by commercial real estate and other asset classes, including CMBS, loan repackagings, structured warehouse facilities (using loan-on-loan, GMRA, derivatives and securitisation technology), as well as loan portfolios (performing and non-performing) acquired or disposed of using securitisation and structured lending techniques.Rick handles both standard and esoteric securitisations, across a wide range of specialty finance structures and asset classes.
-He also advises on interest rate, FX and securitisation hedging matters as well as having experience guiding clients through multi-source debt financings and whole business securitisations in regulated sectors such as utilities and infrastructure.
+He has experience with funding structures backed directly and indirectly by commercial real estate, private debt and other asset classes.
+He advises on fund leverage matters including warehouse lines, loan-on-loan and repo financing, as well as loan portfolios (performing and non-performing) acquired or disposed of using securitisation and structured lending techniques.Rick handles derivatives-related matters as as well as standard and esoteric securitisations, across a wide range of specialty finance structures and asset classes.

 Seth counsels clients through all stages of a privacy or data security incident, navigating the array of legal issues that arise, managing the response and investigation of an incident and defending clients against resulting litigation and regulatory investigations.
 He is also a trusted advisor of top U.S. companies on cyber risk insurance, leveraging his experience to provide a nuanced understanding when evaluating cyber risk insurance contracts.